top of page

 Shuidonggou, Lingwu City, Ningxia, 2001 - Michael Yamashita

-As Yamashita cements his legacy as one of photography’s greats, and a trailblazing ambassador for the changing stories of Asia, he maintains that his work is yet to be done.
+Nearly 50 years has passed since Yamashita first began his career as a photographer, and though he has cemented his legacy as one of the most influential photographers of our time, he maintains that his work is yet to be done.
 With new projects upcoming, including a trip to Tibet this December, Yamashita hopes to continue documenting the changing landscapes of culture and country across Asia.

-Though many of his images depict a history that has long disappeared, Yamashita’s photographs will live on, as a project is undergoing to archive his oeuvre for posterity.
-In partnership with the Reignwood Foundation, over half a million of Yamashita’s photos, one of the largest individual collections of photographs of China, are being digitally archived, in hopes that a museum can be opened to document the 40 years (and counting) of China’s most explosive growth period.
+Though many of his images depict a history that has long disappeared, Yamashita’s photographs will live on.
+In partnership with the Reignwood Foundation, over half a million of Yamashita's photographs (one of the largest individual collections of photographs in China), are being digitally archived.
+Eventually, they hope the archive can serve as the basis for a museum to document the 40 years (and counting) of China’s most explosive growth period.

 Panjiakou, Hebei, 2002 - Michael Yamashita